 The following came from Tina Wildberger, Democratic candidate for state House District 11, which includes Kihei, Wailea and Makena.
-The other Democratic candidate is Don Couch.
+The other candidate is Howard Greenberg of the Aloha Aina Party.

 1. Hawaii has been deeply affected by the coronavirus pandemic.
 Perhaps the biggest impact is to the economy and the tourism industry, which has been Hawaii’s biggest economic driver.
 Do you think state leaders have handled the response to the virus effectively, including the approach to testing and health care as well as the stay-at-home orders that have caused serious economic harm?
 What would you have done differently?

 Given this event is unprecedented, I would like to give the leadership the benefit of the doubt in handling the response.
 I have a variety of opinions depending on the area of kuleana involved.
-The unemployment fiasco was inexcusable, with some 70,000 or so folks who still have not realized any fiscal relief.
+The unemployment fiasco was inexcusable.
 Antiquated IT systems hamstrung the efforts of volunteers trying to ameliorate the situation.
-The PUA and plus up funding from the federal government would have been better distributed by the tax department, in my opinion.
+The PUA and funding from the federal government would have been better distributed by the tax department, in my opinion.

 I am concerned that our state Department of Health is not up to the task of staffing up for testing, contact tracing and isolation programs to respond to blooms of infection when we open back up.
 They have pushed back on calls for 600 contact tracers statewide.
 The estimated requirement is 30/100,000 residents, then add to that tourists who can act like super-spreaders island-hopping asymptomatically, we don’t want to have our efforts and economic sacrifice to have been for nothing and end up with crippling transmission rates when we open back up.

 2. The state budget is facing record shortfalls.
 How would you balance the budget?
 What would you cut?
 What would you protect?